directdrivewheels

 You are the right buyer if your household races PC and PS5 on the same rig.
 Cross-platform compatibility on a flagship base is rare and the Podium DD1 is one of the cleanest answers.

 You are the wrong buyer if you race PC only and you are shopping by feel-per-pound.
 The Moza R21 Ultra lands at meaningfully less money for the same torque tier with a newer motor architecture.
-The Fanatec wins on ecosystem and software depth, not on raw value.
+The Fanatec wins on rim catalogue and software depth, not on raw value.

 In use